 Steve is also a proficient wildlife photographer.
 In 2011 he won the Birds: Behaviour category in the prestigious Veolia Wildlife Photographer of the Year awards for his picture of a Merlin with a Snipe.
 He was also a winner in the International Wildbird Photographer of the Year awards for 2007 with his picture of a Hen Harrier, taken at Porto Lagos in Greece.
 For more of Steve's photography see here - Steve Mills Bird Photography

 George was born in Cyprus in 1988, where he first started birdwatching as a teenager.
 He was always fascinated by nature and wildlife, so just after the end of his army duty in Cyprus he moved to Thessaloniki to study forestry and environmental management, at the Aristotle University of Thessaloniki.
 He has since travelled to many parts of Northern Greece, visiting most of the wetlands and mountains of the region.
 He now resides in one of the villages, just next to Lake Kerkini, where he has become involved in the Lesser-White Fronted Goose conservation program and the monitoring of other birds and wildlife, in collaboration with the National Park Management Authorities.
 He also now leads birdwatching tours in Lake Kerkini National Park and further afield, to others parts of north Greece.
 George is an excellent birder and general naturalist, with a keen interest in mammals and reptiles.
-He will lead on our winter birding trip to Kerkini and we are sure he will become a regular and very popular guide for us in the years to come.
+He leads on our winter birding trip to Kerkini and we are sure he will become a regular and very popular guide for us in the years to come.

 Gábor Orbán became entranced by nature in the 1970's as a young boy, after spending time at a Birdwatching camp at Lake Kondor in Hungary.
 Later he broadened his wildlife interest, especially mammals & butterflies.
 During the 1980's and 1990's he led several tours, first in Hungary, later in other European countries.
 During this time he became a licenced and professional birdwatching and nature guide.
 Since 2006 he and his wife Andrea spend 6 months of the year in Latin America & 6 months at their ecotourism lodge in Kiskunsag, Hungary.
 Gábor now leads various bird, butterfly, nature, culture and photo tours worldwide.
 His passion is to share his knowledge about nature and culture of different countries with his groups.
 His own hobbies match those of the guests he leads with – nature and travelling to hidden and wildlife rich places.